Pompeo Is 1st Top US Diplomat to Visit an Israeli Settlement

 Israel passed a 2017 law that bars entry to foreigners who have called for economic boycotts of Israel or its settlements.
 The U.S. House of Representatives passed a resolution opposing the boycott movement last year, and several U.S. states have enacted anti-BDS laws.

+Kate Ruane, senior legislative counsel of the American Civil Liberties Union, said that threatening to block funds to groups that criticize Israel is “blatantly unconstitutional.”

-The European Union's former foreign policy chief, Federica Mogherini, said she opposed BDS but backed the movement's right to call for boycotts as freedom of speech.
+The EU's former foreign policy chief, Federica Mogherini, said while in office that she opposed BDS but backed the movement's right to call for boycotts as freedom of speech.

-Virtually all Palestinian advocacy groups support the boycott movement.
+Virtually all Palestinian civil society groups support the boycott movement.
 Under President Donald Trump, the U.S. has already cut off nearly all forms of aid to the Palestinians.
-President-elect Joe Biden has pledged to restore the aid as part of efforts to revive the peace process.
+Biden has pledged to restore the aid as part of efforts to revive the peace process.

-Pompeo spoke at a press conference with Israeli Prime Minister Benjamin Netanyahu, who said the Israel-U.S. alliance had reached “unprecedented heights” under the Trump administration.
+Pompeo spoke at a press conference with Netanyahu, who said the Israel-U.S. alliance had reached “unprecedented heights” under the Trump administration.

 Netanyahu thanked the administration for moving its embassy to contested Jerusalem, abandoning the U.S. position that Israeli settlements are contrary to international law, recognizing Israel's annexation of the Golan Heights and taking a hard line against Iran.

 Israel captured east Jerusalem and the West Bank in the 1967 war.
-The Palestinians want both territories to be part of their future state and view the settlements as a violation of international law and an obstacle to peace — a position endorsed by most of the international community.
+The Palestinians claim both territories and say the sprawling network of settlements have all but extinguished their hopes for a viable, independent state.

+Nabil Abu Rdeneh, spokesman for Palestinian President Mahmoud Abbas, condemned Pompeo's embrace of the settlements and accused the outgoing U.S. administration of "active participation in the occupation of Palestinian lands."

+Turkey, where Pompeo angered officials on Tuesday by meeting with the leader of the world's Orthodox Christians while snubbing the country's leaders, said the visit to the settlement was a “grave step” that violates U.N. resolutions and “legitimizes Israel’s illegal actions.”

-Trump's Mideast plan, which overwhelmingly favored Israel and was rejected by the Palestinians, would allow Israel to annex up to a third of the West Bank, including all of its settlements there, which are home to nearly 500,000 Israelis.
+Trump's Mideast plan, which overwhelmingly favors Israel and was rejected by the Palestinians, would allow Israel to annex up to a third of the West Bank, including all of its settlements, which are home to nearly 500,000 Israelis.

-“For a long time, the State Department took the wrong view of settlements,” Pompeo said, but it now recognizes that “settlements can be done in a way that (is) lawful, appropriate and proper.”

 Neither Netanyahu nor Pompeo said anything about the U.S. election.
-Pompeo, like Trump, has yet to acknowledge President-elect Joe Biden's victory.
-Netanyahu congratulated Biden and referred to him as the president-elect in an official statement earlier this week.
+Pompeo, like Trump, has yet to acknowledge Biden's victory.
+Netanyahu earlier this week congratulated Biden and referred to him as the president-elect in an official statement.